Bylaws of The Georgia Society of CPAs

 Section 1.
 The annual meeting of the Society shall be held on the date and place set by the Board of Directors.

 Section 2.
-The chairman may call a special meeting.
-The chairman shall call a special meeting of the Society within 30 days when requested in writing to do so by not less than one percent of Fellow members of the Society.
+The chair may call a special meeting.
+The chair shall call a special meeting of the Society within 30 days when requested in writing to do so by not less than one percent of Fellow members of the Society.
 Notice of the special meeting shall be given at least 10 days before the date called and shall specify the reason for the call.

 Section 3.
 At any Society meeting or session thereof, the presence of 25 Fellow members in person shall be required to constitute a quorum.